meins111/Grimdark/Roadmap.md

     - The Check ✓
     - Profession Rating ✓
     - Profession Groups ✓
-    - Synergies ✓
 - Specialties
     - The Check ✓
-    - Levels and Modifiers ✓
+    - Levels and Modifiers
-    - Common Usage Tags ✓
+    - Common Usage Tags
 - The Professions ✓
     - Acrobat ✓
     - Athlete ✓